-That’s where a Medicare Supplement (Medigap) policy comes in.
-If you have Original Medicare, a Medicare Supplement policy can help pay for some of the costs Original Medicare doesn’t cover.
-Those who have a Medicare Supplement pay a monthly premium for this extra coverage.
+That’s where a Medicare Supplement (Medigap) insurance policy comes in.
+If you have Original Medicare, a Medicare Supplement insurance policy can help pay for some of the costs Original Medicare doesn’t cover.
+Those who have a Medicare Supplement insurance policy pay a monthly premium for this extra coverage.

-In exchange for this premium, a Medicare Supplement helps the insured pay for costs like copayments, coinsurance, and deductibles.
-You must have Medicare Part A and Part B to buy a Medicare Supplement policy.
+In exchange for this premium, a Medicare Supplement insurance policy helps the insured pay for costs like copayments, coinsurance, and deductibles.
+You must have Medicare Part A and Part B to buy a Medicare Supplement insurance policy.

-Medicare Supplement policies have grown more popular over the years.
-According to the American Association for Medicare Supplement Insurance, there were 14.1 million individuals with a Medigap policy in 2018.1
+Medicare Supplement insurance policies have grown more popular over the years.
+According to the American Association for Medicare Supplement Insurance, there were 14.5 million individuals with a Medigap policy in 2020.1

-Those who are eligible for Medicare effective January 1, 2020 and after have a choice between eight different Medicare Supplement plans.
-These plans are standardized across companies, though according to Medicare.gov, Medicare Supplements in Massachusetts, Minnesota, and Wisconsin are standardized in a different way.2 With a variety of coverage and premium options available, an individual is likely to find a plan to fit his or her needs.
+Those who are eligible for Medicare effective January 1, 2020 and after have a choice between ten different Medicare Supplement plans.
+These plans are standardized across companies, except in Massachusetts, Minnesota, and Wisconsin where Medicare Supplement insurance plans are standardized in a different way.2 With a variety of coverage and premium options available, an individual is likely to find a plan to fit their needs.

 Do Your Homework